PopovEvgeniy/magicswf/readme.txt

 Source code

-The source code was compiled under Open Watcom.
+The source code was compiled under Tiny C Compiler.
 But you can do it with any modern C compiler.

 Contact